Local attorney helps return Nazi-looted painting to original owner’s family

 The ruling says the Stettiner family had been “misled for fifty years (not by Defendants, who had no involvement in this matter until 1996) as to the whereabouts of the seized Painting and there is no evidence they had knowledge of the sale of the Painting to Defendants.”

-In an email to the Warwick Advertiser, attorney Landrigan explained the case is particularly consequential because it’s the first one to disallow “the family waited too long” reason for a case to be dismissed.
-The Holocaust Expropriated Art Recovery Act of 2025, denies the dismissal of a case because a family waited too long to file, even if the statute of limitations hasn’t expired.
-The new bill signed in April allows families of Holocaust victims to file claims of stolen art regardless of how many years have passed.
+In an email to the Warwick Advertiser, attorney Landrigan explained the significance if the ruling in the case, as it was rendered shortly before The Holocaust Expropriated Art Recovery (HEAR) Act of 2025 was signed into law on April 14.
+The HEAR Act closed a loophole which enabled courts to dismiss because a family waited too long to file, even if the statute of limitations has expired.
+The new bill allows families of Holocaust victims to file claims of stolen art regardless of how many years have passed.

 The ruling determined “the evidence shows a straightforward and persuasive chain of ownership/right of possession flowing directly from Mr. Stettiner to Nazi seizure to a forced sale.”